jplanes/RESTful-turbine/README.md

 How to unregister an instance
 -------

-If you are having some issues and you want to shrink your cluster, or if you simply realized your application doesn't need so many servers, you can shut down your app in some of them and delete them from monitoring by just sending a DELETE request to:
+If you are having some issues and you want to shrink your cluster, or if you simply realized your application doesn't need so many servers, you can shut down some instances and delete them from the monitor by just sending a DELETE request to:

 ```
 curl -X "DELETE" HTTP://localhost:8080/instances/{cluster_name}/{instance_name}